tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 as that of $F$, we know which input we've decrypted simply by observing where our decryption is successful.
 To get around this, we can simply shuffle the table around.
-The easiest way to do this is to conditionally swap both rows, and conditionally swap both columns.
+The easiest way to do this is to randomly swap both rows, and randomly swap both columns.

 In order to avoid having to try and decrypt all 4 entries, we can